KumarRobotics/motion_capture_system/README.md

 This package contains ROS drivers for two different motion capture systems,**VICON** And **QUALISYS** (can be extended to be motion capture system).

 ## License
+For the VICON driver, we use the [offical SKD](http://www.vicon.com/products/software/datastream-sdk).

+For the QUALISYS driver, we use the interface from [Qualisys2Ros](https://github.com/omwdunkley/Qualisys2Ros).

-Apache 2.0 wherever not specified
+For the rest of the software, the license is Apache 2.0 wherever not specified.

 ## Compiling
 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
 Drivers for different motion capture system can be independently compiled.